-What Are the Advantages and Disadvantages of Franchising
+What Are the Advantages and Disadvantages of Franchising?

 To assist you in your research process, Franchise Business Review has compiled a list that outlines the pros and cons of franchising.
 But, to start with, let’s clarify what exactly a franchise is.

-Advantage 1: Explore a New Career, Work in a New Industry!
-No Experience Necessary
+Advantage 1: No Experience Necessary

-Buying a franchise allows you to work in a field that you don’t necessarily have any previous work experience in, but that is intriguing to you.
-Franchise brands (also known as franchisors) offer extensive and thorough support and training to franchisees in order to educate them and help them understand their company’s business model.
-By entering into an already established brand that has been operating (assumedly) for years, you will be privy to knowledge, experience, and industry secrets that you would otherwise have had to learn over the course of your career through a trial and error process.
-Owning a franchise allows you to tap into previous owners’ and leaders’ collective years-worth of first-hand experience, increasing your chances of success.
+By entering into an already established brand that has been operating (assumedly) for years, you’ll be privy to knowledge, experience, and industry secrets you would otherwise have had to learn through trial and error.
+Owning a franchise allows you to tap into other owners’ and leaders’ experience, increasing your chances of success.

 Advantage 2: Lower Risk